equal-shares/equal-shares/README.md

 * poetry - For managing python dependencies
 * FastAPI - As framework for the backend
 * uvicorn - For running the backend usinn ASGI
-* gunicorn - For running the backend in production
 * PostgresSQL - As database
 * docker - For development in production of the backend
 * docker compose - For local development